SFGuide

 Earn 3x points with your sapphire card

-The cash-only Vietnamese banh mi spot located right outside Little Saigon is a Tenderloin institution.
-The French rolls are ridiculously soft, and the ones filled with sardines soaked in a spicy, rich tomato sauce should be on the shortlist of every self-respecting sandwich enthusiast.
+The cash-only Vietnamese spot in Little Saigon is a Tenderloin institution serving the best bánh mì in the entire city.
+The french rolls are ridiculously soft, and the ones filled with xiu mai that falls apart with a poke should be on the shortlist of every self-respecting sandwich enthusiast.
 Especially since each costs around $5, which is less than two hours of parking on Chestnut St. Maybe we should have led with that?

-Three Star Restaurant in the Outer Sunset makes some of our favorite bao in the city—both the barbecue pork bun, and the sweet, creamy egg custard bun are fantastic—and 90 cents each.
-And even if you’re this close to starting a shrinky dink shop on Etsy as another source of income, you should still stock your fridge with a few bags of them to warm up later.
-Heads-up, cash-only.
+This dim sum counter in the Outer Sunset makes some of our favorite steamed bao in the city—both the barbecue pork bun and the sweet, creamy egg custard bun are pillowy stunners—and they'll run you $3.40 for three.
+And even if you’re this close to starting a shrinky dink shop on Etsy as another source of income, you should still stock your fridge with a few bags of these to warm up later.
+Heads-up, it's cash-only.

-Yamo is a tiny, cash-only Chinese-influenced Burmese spot in the Mission (and one of the best in the city).
-They’re known for their excellent noodle dishes like cold chili spinach noodles served with hot tofu or house noodles that are wok-tossed with fried garlic and meat.
-And at $8 per entree, you’d be hard-pressed to find a better deal in town.
+Yamo is a tiny, cash-only Burmese spot in the Mission (and one of the best in the city).
+You're sliding up to the counter for their excellent noodles that are wok-tossed with copious amounts of fried garlic and meat.
+They also have a solid tea leaf salad worth your time, plus other stir-fried dishes like mango chicken and black bean tofu.
+At $8 per entree, you’d be hard-pressed to find a better deal in the neighborhood, much less the whole of SF.

 One fantastic breakfast sandwich that unfailingly gets us out of bed an hour earlier than usual is the BEC from Newkirk’s.
 The sandwich is simplicity at its finest.
 Perfect Applewood-smoked bacon, American cheese, and an over-medium egg are layered between a squishy poppy seed roll.
-Plus, it’ll only set you back $8.95.
+Plus, it’ll only set you back $9.95, which is less than you could spend on half a mimosa.
 Be sure to grab a side of their bright orange housemade habanero hot sauce.

 photo credit: Melissa Zink